For questions about modifications or traffic of policies or procedures, please contact:

 If abatement of a violation and/or restoration is required, the notice shall set forth a deadline within which such remediation or restoration must be completed.
-Said notice shall further advise that, should the violator fail to remediate or restore within the established deadline, the work will be done by the University and the expense thereof shall be charged to the violator, including but not limited to a project management fee.
+Said notice shall further advise that, should the violator fail to remediate or restore within the established deadline, the work will be done by the university and the expense thereof shall be charged to the violator, including but not limited to a project management fee.

 (15) Violations Deemed a Nuisance – In addition to the enforcement processes and penalties provided, any condition caused or permitted to exist in violation of any of the provisions of this policy is a threat to public health, safety, and welfare, and is declared and deemed a nuisance, and may be summarily abated or restored at the violator's expense, and/or a civil action to abate, enjoin, or otherwise compel the cessation of such nuisance may be taken.

 (16) Remedies Not Exclusive – The remedies listed in this policy are not exclusive of any other remedies available under any applicable federal, state or local law and it is within the discretion of the University to seek cumulative remedies.